| Title: | The SpatialGraph Class and Utilities |

 calculation.

-[default], the distance between two points is defined within this function
+If euc=TRUE [default], the distance between two points is defined within this function

 as the maximum of both the minimum along-network distance and the Euclidean